EB-5 investment amounts and costs

 Am I eligible for a US immigrant visa?

-If you have no criminal record, no visa violations, and no criminal convictions in the United States, you will usually have no problems obtaining an EB-5 visa.
-If such circumstances exist, consult with an immigration attorney.
+If you have no criminal record, no prior US visa violations, and no charges in the United States, you should usually have no issues obtaining an EB-5 visa.
+If such circumstances exist, consult with your immigration attorney.

 Step 2